Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): Logic Programs

 \subsection{Types}

-We associate with each logic term $T$ a \emph{term tree}: a labelled tree with vertices labelled with the functor/arity for compound terms and constants/variables for leaves in $T$, and edges representing the subterm relation and labelled with the integer argument index of the subterm within the term.
+We associate with each logic term $T$ a \emph{term tree}: a labelled tree with vertices labelled with the functor/arity for compound terms and constants/variables for leaves in $T$, and edges labelled with the argument index of the subterm.

-So, the term $T=$ \verb=append([X|Xs],Ys,[X|Zs])= is represented by a term tree.
-For example, the subtree for the first argument is:

-The \emph{paths} of a term $T$, $paths(T)$, is the set of labelled paths in its term tree, e.g.\ \verb|append --1--> "."/2 --1--> X|.
-The complete term tree and all paths appear in Appendix~\ref{app:append}.
+The \emph{paths} of a term $T$, $paths(T)$, is the set of labelled paths in its term tree.
+For example, in \verb=append([X|Xs],Ys,[X|Zs])=, the first argument contributes the path \verb|append --1--> "."/2 --1--> X|.

 In~\cite{fruhwirth1991lics}, a type for LP is defined as a regular set of paths, and a program is well-typed if the type includes all paths of all atoms in its ground-atom semantics.
-Types are naturally specified using well-founded BNF rules and procedure type declarations, for example:
+Types are specified using well-founded BNF rules and procedure type declarations, for example:

 with \verb|_| denoting any path in any ground term in the Herbrand universe of the program.
 Note that LP well-typing is \emph{covariant}: it guarantees that all outputs are within the type, but does not constrain inputs.
-Thus \verb|append([],c,c)| is in the ground-atom semantics, and \verb|append|is well-typed by \verb|append(_,_,_)|.
-So, providing useful type declarations is up to the programmer or program designer: the more informative and tight the type declaration, the more useful is the statement that the program is well-typed.
-Many extensions for this notion of LP types are possible and needed, in particular polymorphic types, discussed in~\cite{yardeni1991polymorphically}.
+Thus \verb|append([],c,c)| is in the ground-atom semantics, and \verb|append| is well-typed by \verb|append(_,_,_)|.
+So, providing useful type declarations is up to the programmer or program designer: the more informative and tight the type declaration, the more useful is the statement that the program is well-typed. \ifappendix Many extensions for this notion of LP types are possible and needed, in particular polymorphic types, discussed in~\cite{yardeni1991polymorphically}.\fi \fi